Recruitment Strategies for Study Abroad

 - Consider targeting feeder courses, or large courses that all students go through.

-- Try to take a flyer or handout for every student (ask the Study Abroad Office to approve your flyer and make these copies).
+- Try to take a flyer or handout for every student (ask the Education Abroad Office to approve your flyer and make these copies).

-The Study Abroad Office also makes classroom visits, but these are not usually targeted to specific programs.
-If you need assistance with your classroom visits, contact the Education Abroad Advisor.
+The Education Abroad Office also makes classroom visits, but these are not usually targeted to specific programs.
+If you need assistance with your classroom visits, contact your Education Abroad Advisor.

 Watch Your Language!
 Make sure you use academic language when describing your program - never "trip," always "program!"
 And be sure to provide enough information for students: